garrandall/popular-music-data/tracks/keep-it-in-the-family-leon-haywood.md

   ranking_list: Billboard Hot 100
   start_date: '1974-05-18'
 ---
-Ooh, keep it in the family, baby
+Oh keep it in the family, baby
 If there's a problem in our home
 We can solve it there, baby
 We may have misunderstandings sometimes
-But baby, I'm yours and I know you're mine, ooh yeah
+But baby, I'm yours and I know you're mine, ohyeah

 Hey, it's a family affair, baby
 And we can work it out, yeah